 Dr. Leanne Clement

-Dr. Leanne Clement is a graduate of The School of Music at Louisiana State University, where she received her Doctorate of Musical Arts as well as her Master of Music degrees in vocal performance.
+Dr. Leanne Clement is the General Director of Opéra Louisiane, a position she has held since 2011.
+During her time as General Director, the company’s budget has quintupled and the company remains debt free.
+Leanne began work with Opéra Louisiane in the fall of 2008, was promoted to Director of Development in 2009 before becoming General Director in 2011.
+She is a graduate of The School of Music at Louisiana State University, where she received her Doctorate of Musical Arts as well as her Master of Music degrees in vocal performance.
+While at LSU she was awarded the School of Music Foundation Scholarship, the Mrs. Dorothy Halphen Kolb Scholarship from the Baton Rouge Opera Guild, and was a member of Pi Kappa Lambda, the music honor society.
 Prior to moving to Louisiana, Leanne received her Bachelor of Arts in English from the College of William and Mary in Virginia.
-As a mezzo-soprano, Leanne’s roles include Azucena in Verdi’s Il Trovatore, Florence Pike in Britten’s Albert Herring, both with Opera North, the Third Lady in Mozart’s Die Zauberflote, with Opera in the Ozarks and Opéra Louisiane, the title role in Britten’s The Rape of Lucretia with LSU Opera, The Old Prioress in Dialogues of the Carmelites, also with LSU Opera and the Mother in Hansel and Gretel with Opéra Louisiane.
-Recently she performed the role of Erda in Opéra Louisiane’s reduction of Wagner’s Ring Cycle and will be seen in 2017 with the Baton Rouge Symphony Orchestra as the alto soloist in Mendelssohn’s Elijah and again as a soloist for Opéra Louisiane’s 10th anniversary gala.
-Leanne began working part-time for Opéra Louisiane in the fall of 2008 and later became the Director of Development and Administration in January of 2009.
-She has served as General Director of Opéra Louisiane since 2011.
+As a mezzo-soprano, Leanne’s roles include Azucena in Verdi’s Il Trovatore, Florence Pike in Britten’s Albert Herring, both with Opera North, the Third Lady in Mozart’s Die Zauberflöte, with Opera in the Ozarks and Opéra Louisiane, the title role in Britten’s The Rape of Lucretia with LSU Opera, The Old Prioress in Dialogues of the Carmelites, also with LSU Opera and the Mother in Hansel and Gretel with Opéra Louisiane.
+She also sang Mamma Lucia in Cavalleria Rusticana with Pensacola Opera.
+She’s performed the role of Erda in Opéra Louisiane’s reduction of Wagner’s Ring Cycle and Martha in Faust.
+In 2017 she was seen with the Baton Rouge Symphony Orchestra as the alto soloist in Mendolhsson’s Elijah.

 Conductor and pianist Michael Borowitz has served as Music Director for Opéra Louisiane since the 2012-13 season.
 Borowitz is also Music Director of LSU Opera.
 For nine years he was Artistic Director of Nevada Opera, and for five seasons he was Music Director for Ohio Light Opera.
 Borowitz has been a guest conductor for Des Moines Metro Opera, Opera Delaware, Baltimore Concert Opera, Pensacola Opera, AVA Ballet, Eastman School of Music, Opera Idaho, Opera Southwest, Rimrock Opera, Opera Columbus, The Reno Philharmonic and the LSU Symphony Orchestra, as well as assistant conductor with The Metropolitan Opera, Indianapolis Opera and Cleveland Opera.
 His current recordings (all on the Albany label) include Offenbach’s Bluebeard, Kern’s The Cabaret Girl, Herbert’s Mlle.
 Modiste (also released on DVD by Operetta Archives), and Gilbert and Sullivan’s Ruddigore and Patience.